Develop Windows Store apps using Visual Studio 2013

 In addition to source code files appropriate to the language, each project also includes the package.appxmanifest file, which describes the app package for Windows.
 Each project also includes several image files, like splashscreen.png for the splash screen image and storelogo.png, which is used for Windows Store.
 A project source certificate (.pfx) file that's required for signing the package is also included in each project.

-When you plan your user interface, it's important to select the most appropriate Visual Studio project template for a starting point, and to learn about adding re-usable item templates such as Search contracts.
+When you plan your user interface, it's important to select the most appropriate Visual Studio project template for a starting point.
 You can develop your UI by writing code or by using a visual designer.
 A visual designer provides a designer-oriented interface for app design that includes a drag-and-drop interface for building the UI.

-For Windows Store apps, you can use the visual designer provided in Blend for Microsoft Visual Studio 2012 for Windows 8.
-You can open a Visual Studio project in Blend by right-clicking the project in Solution Explorer and clicking Open in Blend.
-Alternatively, open the solution file (.sln) from within Blend.
+For Windows Store apps, you can use the visual designer provided in Blend for Microsoft Visual Studio 2013.
+You can open a Visual Studio project in Blend for Visual Studio by right-clicking the project in Solution Explorer and clicking Open in Blend.
+Alternatively, open the solution file (.sln) from within Blend for Visual Studio.

 You can use the Manifest Designer in Visual Studio to edit the app manifest file that describes your app package.
 The app manifest file is present in Windows Store apps written in all languages.
 The Manifest Designer has five tabs:

 - Capabilities.
-Specify system features or devices that your app can use, such as Internet access, current location, and music library access.
+Specify system features or devices that your app can use, such as Internet access, current location, and Music access.

 - Declarations.
 Add declarations for app contracts, like search and share target contracts, and specify their properties.